 Albion Financial Group

-Topping the Salt Lake City list is Albion Financial Group, a fee-based firm founded in 1982 that has $969 million in assets under management.
-This firm is tied for the oldest on the list along First Western Advisors (No. 4) and Smedley Financial Services (No. 7).
+Topping the Salt Lake City list is Albion Financial Group, a fee-based firm founded in 1982 that has more than $1 billion in assets under management (AUM).
 Seven advisors work at Albion Financial Group and services offered include investment management, wealth management and retirement plan services.
-Potential clients will need at least $25,000 to start an account.
+The fee-only firm does not have a set account minimum that potential clients will need to meet to open an account.

 Albion Financial Group Background

 Albion Financial Group has three co-founders/owners: William “Toby” Levitt, John Bird and Doug Wells.
 Levitt serves as the CEO of the firm.
-Bird, the president, has a number of credentials including the certified financial planner (CFP) designation and the chartered financial analyst (CFA) designation and also an MBA.
-The third owner, Wells, has an MBA from Stanford and co-hosts two radio shows “Mountain Money” and “The Bottom Line.”
+Bird, the president, has a number of credentials including the certified financial planner (CFP) designation and the chartered financial analyst (CFA) designation.
+He also has an MBA.
+The third owner, Wells, is a CFA and a CFP who got an MBA from Stanford.
+He co-hosts two radio shows: “Mountain Money” and “The Bottom Line.”

-Albion has 21 additional employees, including advisors and support staff.
+Albion has a total of 26 employees, including advisors and support staff.
 There are four additional CFPs, five employees with MBAs and one chartered life underwriter (CLU).
 This firm has one of the highest concentrations of advanced degrees we’ve seen in a firm of this size.

 Albion Financial Group Unique Services

 In addition to typical financial advisor services, such as investment management and wealth management, Albion offers two specialized products: Albion Wealth Builder and Women of Albion.
-The former is aimed at those who don’t have the $100,000-plus generally required for investment management services.
-Instead, as long as you have at least $25,000, you can receive the same investment research that clients with much larger accounts receive.
+The former is aimed at those who have lower levels of investable assets.
+As long as you have at least $25,000, you can receive the same investment research that clients with much larger accounts receive.